CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-### Working with your virtual Desktop
+### Working with your virtual desktop

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/EhuAYNLS90g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Once your private virtual computer (Desktop) is launched, each CSC project member can securely access it from their browser at any time.
+Once a virtual desktop has been created, each CSC project member can securely access it from their browser.

-When you log in to SD Desktop **Homepage**,  you will be able to access your virtual Desktop in:
+When you log in to SD Desktop **Homepage**,  you will be able to access your virtual computing environment from:

-* **Recent connections**, clicking on the image of your Desktop (visible only if you recently accessed it)
+* **Recent connections**.
+Click on your desktop's image (visible only if recently accessed).

-* **All connections** if you click on + you can see all the connections associated with each project (e.g. project_NNNNN_NNNN).
-If you click on the connection ID you will also access your Desktop.
+* **All connections**.
+Click on + next to the CSC  project ID (e.g. project_NNNNN): this allows you to visualize and access all the desktops associated with the project (desktopname-NNNNNNNNNN) via a secure connection.

-When you open the connection, a virtual computing environment (Linux Centos operating system) will open into your browser.
-When you access the virtual Desktop for the first time, you will see the getting started panel, from which you can, for example, adjust the screen resolution.
+When you open the connection, a virtual computing environment (Linux Centos operating system) will open in your browser.
+If you are accessing the virtual desktop for the first time, you will see the panel getting started, from which you can, for example, adjust the screen resolution.

-You can work with this virtual Desktop like in a standard computing environment.
-From the applications menu bar (top left corner) you can access several pre-installed programs.
-Examples include Open Office, image viewing applications, video and audio players, Jupiter Notebook etc. You can also open a terminal and use Linux from command line.
-To start using R-Studio please check the paragraph below.
+You can work with the desktop like in a standard computing environment, accessing several pre-installed programs from the applications menu bar (top left corner).
+Examples include Open Office, image viewing applications, video and audio players, Jupiter Notebook etc. You can also open a terminal and use Linux from the command line.
+For more information on accessing R-Studio, please check the paragraph below.

-Security-related features SD Desktop include:
+Security-related features of SD Desktop include:

-* the computing environment (visible from your browser) is isolated from the internet.
-You can, for example, open a Firefox web browser, but you are not able to access any site on the internet.
+* The computing environment (visible from your browser) is isolated from the internet.
+So you can, for example, open a Firefox web browser but not access any site online.
 At this moment, you will also not be able to access any repositories directly.

-* you can access or import data only data stored in SD Connect using the Data Gateway application (see below for more information);
+* You can access or import data only data stored in SD Connect using the Data Gateway application (see below for more information);

-* the copy-paste function from your computer/laptop to the browser visualizing your virtual Desktop is entirely disabled for security reasons.
-You can anyhow use this function inside your browser.
+* The copy-paste function from your computer/laptop to the browser visualizing your virtual desktop is entirely disabled for security reasons.
+You can use this function inside your browser.

-You can close your connection to your virtual Desktop in two ways:
+You can close the connection to your virtual desktop in two ways:

-1.  _Log out_ from your Desktop (in the workspace view, top right corner of the browser, select your _username_ and _log out_).
-This will close all applications in your virtual Desktop and disconnect the work session.
-You will be able to access the virtual Desktop at any time after logging in to the services.
+1. _Log out_ from the virtual desktop (in the workspace view, top right corner of the browser, select your _username_ and _log out_).
+This will close all virtual desktop applications and disconnect the work session.
+You can access the same desktop anytime after logging in to the services.

-2. If you started a data analysis programmatically (you are running a script) you can close the browser window.
+2. If you initiated an analysis programmatically (running a script), you can close the browser window.
 This doesn't interfere with the processes running.
-Thus, when you reconnect to your Desktop, you have all your tools and interfaces still open and can continue working.
-However, remember to log out from the Desktop once the analysis is finished.
+Thus, when you reconnect to your desktop, all your tools and interfaces are still open and you can continue working.
+However, log out from the desktop once the analysis is finished.
 If you leave more than ten connections open, you will be unable to re-access the services.

-!!!
-Note
-    **Never use the lock or reboot buttons** in SD Desktop as you will not be able to connect to the Desktop again after that.

  [![Access-virtual-Desktop](images/desktop/desktop-access.png)](images/desktop/desktop-access.png)